baobaoupcloud/cs-w9/content/3-Variables/_index.md

 **Types:**
 - `bool`, a Boolean expression of either true or false
-- `char`, a single character like a or 2
+- `char`, a single character like "a" or "2"
 - `float`, a floating-point value, or real number with a decimal value
 - `double`, a floating-point value with more digits than a float
 - `int`, integers up to a certain size, or number of bits